mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 doing the actual fighting.

-For more information on Huscarles, refer to the article on the 4518th Lift Infantry in Journal of the Travellers’ Aid Society Volume 2.
+For more information on Huscarles, refer to the article on the 4518th Lift Infantry in Journal of the Travellers' Aid Society Volume 2.

 THE IMPERIAL GUARD
-The greatest of all household troops are the Emperor’s Imperial Guard.
+The greatest of all household troops are the Emperor's Imperial Guard.
 Headquartered on Capital, the Imperial Guard are responsible for the defence of the Imperial Palace and its Emperor.
 The Guard was officially